missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 > This is another case where the function you need to use inside yours has already been built for you.
 Each time you run your loop, call checkSignal().
 You should assign the result of this function to a variable, it should look something like this var response = doSomething()
 >
 > The `checkSignal()` function returns a value that is either a number or `undefined`.
 Since you're looking for a number you'll need to check to make sure the result of `checkSignal()` is not `undefined`.
 [Here is a resource](https://flaviocopes.com/how-to-check-undefined-property-javascript/) that can help guide you on how to check if a value is not undefined.

+#### Challenge #14
+"X Calibrated!"
+LARRY quacks happily.
+"Y and Z need calibration now!
+QUACK!"

+Let's write `calibrateY()` and `calibrateZ()`.
+The manual says you'll need to loop from 1 to 60, and again you have to call `checkSignal()` each time.

+> ##### Hint
+> Take everything you did for the last challenge and re-do it for Y and Z, but don't forget to increase the for loop size and to call the calibrateX, calibrateY and calibrateZ functions in order!